hubbertj/elasticsearch-informix-tool/README.md

-# Elasticsearch-informix-tool
+# Elasticsearch Informix Tool
 Creates, updates a elasticsearch index.

-Process:
+---

+## How the process works
-	Pulls all records from the informix data defined in your properties file.
++ Pulls all records from the informix data defined in your properties file.
-	Depending on your arguments, it will either create or update a index.
++ Depending on your arguments, it will either create or update a index.
-	Pulls from the output/FilterDataList.json and makes the correct rest call to the elk server.
++ Pulls from the output/FilterDataList.json and makes the correct rest call to the elk server.

 ## Installation
 install node & npm